vballoli/nfnets-pytorch/README.md

 Original code: https://github.com/deepmind/deepmind-research/tree/master/nfnets

+Blog post: https://tourdeml.github.io/blog/posts/2021-03-31-adaptive-gradient-clipping/.
+Feel free to subscribe to the newsletter, and leave a comment if you have anything to add/suggest publicly.

 Do star this repository if it helps your work, and [don't forget to cite](https://github.com/vballoli/nfnets-pytorch#cite-this-repository) if you use this code in your research!

-> Disclaimer: This technique only works with large datasets(as mentioned in the paper).

 # Installation